parulj3795/uGMRT_PulsarAnalysis/FlowChart.md

 * MJD / pulse number
 * Intensity (uncalibrated) vs phase/bins vs frequency

-The DSPSR package does not yet work on 16-bit data.

 * **Step 3:** For new pulsars where the period is not exactly known, the `pdmp` routine can be used.

     `pdmp -g your_file_name.png/png your_file_name.ar`